arjprd/tiny_url/PHASE4.md

 ## Containarise the applicaiton in java-21 alpine

-* create build step of jar in one stahe
+* create build step of jar in one stage
 * use the build jar to create container in next stage

 ## Compose